Because we are home-schoolers, we are

 Our Home School Wish-List:

 Just ask any teacher out there… every single one will have a wish list.
-Whether it’s written down or just in their head, there’s always something else we’d like to add – whether supplies or resources.
+Whether it’s written down or just in our heads, there’s always something else we’d like to add – whether supplies or resources.
 We prioritize the most-important things.
 These things haven’t made the cut… yet.
-(This is more of just a reference for me to have and come back to when I’m looking for ideas.)
+(This is more of just a reference for me to have and come back to when I’m looking for ideas.
+You’ll probably slowly see me add these things in to our home school as our budget allows.)

 Kids Cook Real Food